Anaye: Binaye Ahani

 "Eye Killers" were a group of limbless creatures that could either shoot lightning from their eyes or could kill things by looking at them.
 Nayenezgani got around this by throwing salt in their eyes and shooting arrows at them.
 Their remains became cacti.

 Sasnalkáhi

-"The Bear That Pursues" was giant bear that would hide in its cave, killing anyone that came near.
+"The Bear That Pursues" was a giant bear that would hide in its cave, killing anyone that came near.
 Nayenezgani waited for its head to stick out and chopped it off.
-He cut the head into three places, which each became yucca.
+He cut the head into three pieces, which each became yucca.

 Teelget

-"Horned Monster" (sometimes the Delgeth) was large creature that mauled people to death with its thick antlers.
+"Horned Monster" (sometimes the Delgeth) was a large creature that mauled people to death with its thick antlers.
 Nayenezgani could not approach it directly nor sneak up on it in the grassy field it lived in, so he crawled underneath a gopher tunnel and waited for the beast to come over top of him.
 Once it did, he stabbed at it from underneath.